Ron's Gone Wrong (soundtrack): Release

-The soundtrack was released on October 15, 2021 through digital formats by Hollywood Records and Walt Disney Records, making this the first 20th Century Studios animated feature film to have the film's soundtrack album released through the two musical record labels.
+The soundtrack was released digitally on October 15, 2021, by Hollywood Records, making this the first 20th Century Studios animated feature film to have the film's soundtrack album released through the two musical record labels.
 It also had a physical release on October 22, the same day as the film's theatrical release and also a vinyl edition is scheduled for release later.
 A single titled "Sunshine" performed by Liam Payne, was earlier released as a music video format on August 27, 2021, for promotional purposes.
 The video featured silhouettes from the film, and a vocal performance by Payne.
 It was released as an official audio format on September 24, by Capitol Records.

 Critical reception

 Nathan Diaz of Post Credit wrote "The score from Henry Jackman is electrifying.
 It blends traditional classical music with EDM and rock beats.
 This mixture leads to the soundtrack that captures the essence seamlessly."
 SLUG Magazine-based Patrick Gibbs wrote "The first rate musical score by Jackman, expertly moves between comically bouncy, rousingly adventurous and quietly touching, and it’s one of the year’s best."
 In a more critical review for the film, Associated Press based Mark Kennedy criticised the original song "Sunshine" by Liam Payne as a "pale imitation of Maroon 5's song".